Waldron Phoenix Belknap Jr.: Education, career, and military service

-Belknap was born in New York City to parents Waldron Phoenix Belknap and Rey Sealy Hutchings.
+Belknap was born in New York City to parents Waldron Phoenix Belknap and Rebecca Rey Hutchings.
 His paternal ancestors were Dutch who came from Holland to New Amsterdam and the Hudson Valley in the 1600s.

 Belknap came from a wealthy family—his father was an investment banker who served as vice president of Bankers Trust Company in New York, while his mother, who died in 1959, inherited considerable and highly lucrative shares in Texas oil land and mineral rights.

 Belknap graduated with high honors from St. Paul's School, a college-preparatory boarding school located in Concord, New Hampshire, in 1916.
 He enrolled in Harvard College that year but postponed his education to enlist in the army in October 1917 after the United States entered World War I. Commissioned a second lieutenant in the coastal defense artillery in 1918, Belknap served stateside until the war ended, when he was discharged but continued to serve as a second lieutenant in the Officers Reserve Corps from 1918 to 1923.
 He returned to Harvard and received his Bachelor of Arts degree in 1920.

 Bowing to his father's wishes, Belknap spent eight years following graduation working as an investment banker in New York, Boston, and London.
 Feeling unfulfilled by his career, he enrolled in the Harvard School of Architecture, earned his master's degree in 1933, and spent the next decade working as an independent professional architect, co-founding a firm in Boston.
 Business grew slowly during the Great Depression, and his designs reflected his clientele of conservative businessmen.

 When the United States entered World War II, Belknap volunteered for active duty.
 A supporter of the Allied cause, he had led the Boston and New England committees of the British War Relief Society from 1940 to 1942, for which Britain awarded him the King's Medal for Service in the Cause of Freedom.
 He became a U.S. Army Air Forces first lieutenant in 1942, gained a promotion to captain in 1943, and served in England with the Eighth Air Force in 1943–44.
 Hospitalized with emphysema, he received a medical discharge and returned to Boston in late 1944.
 He remained in poor health until his death in 1949.